Table of content

-In order to reach this goal, you need to use effective marketing strategies and be creative in doing them.
+In order to reach this goal, you need to use effective marketing strategies, be creative and manage your online reputation carefully.
 We all want to do viral marketing, but you can’t just decide to “go viral”.
 You need to test and try different strategies to see what works.

 With a lot of trial and error, elbow grease and some good old-fashioned luck might even make you go viral.